Bottom-up rewriting for words and terms: Preliminaries

 \subsection{Automata}

-We shall consider bottom-up term (tree) automata only \cite{TATA} (which we abbreviate to \fta).
-An automaton $\AA$ is given by a 4-tuple $(\FF, Q, Q_f, \sys)$ where $\FF$ is the signature, $Q$ is a set of symbols of arity $0$, called the set of states, $Q_f$ is the set of final states, $\sys$ is the set of transitions.
+We shall consider bottom-up finite term (tree) automata only \cite{TATA} (which we abbreviate to \fta).
+A \fta is a 4-tuple $\AA:= (\FF, Q, Q_f, \sys)$ where $\FF$ is the signature, $Q$ is a finite set of symbols of arity $0$, called the set of {\em states}, $Q_f$ is the set of {\em final} states, $\sys$ is the set of {\em transitions}.
 Every element of $\sys$ has the form

-for some $q,r \in Q$, or
+for some $q,q' \in Q$, or

 for some $m \geq 0, f \in \FF_m, q_1,\ldots, q_m \in Q$.
 The {\em size} of $\AA$ is defined by: $\|\AA\| := \Card(\sys) + \Card(Q)$.
 The set of rules $\Gamma$ can be viewed as a rewriting system over the signature $\FF \cup Q$.
 We then denote by $\to_\Gamma$ or by $\to_\AA$ (resp. by $\to^*_\Gamma$ or by $\to^*_\AA$) the one-step rewriting relation (resp. the rewriting relation) generated by $\Gamma$.